marcjulianschwarz/obsidian-podcast-note/README.md

 ### 4. Insert podcast note at cursor

+Specify whether you want to create a new note or whether you want the meta data to be inserted at your cursor.

+### Settings image
 ![Obsidian Podcast Note Plugin Settings](https://user-images.githubusercontent.com/67844154/131218391-eedc24c7-41fc-4947-837c-21cd6e451757.png)

 ## Questions
 If you have any questions, let me know and write a mail at [marc-julian.de](https://www.marc-julian.de)